yahoogm/BE-Midterm-Gigih/README.md

 - **Clone this repositories**

-  You need to clone this repositorie to your local laptop/computer
+  You need to clone this repositories to your local laptop/computer

 - **Download and install MongoDB Compass & MongoDB Shell**